• Skip to primary navigation

 Storage instructions

-If you have leftovers or want to make keto cookie dough fat bombs in advance, they can be stored in the fridge for 1 week.
+• Store: Chocolate chip keto cookie dough fat bombs can be stored in the fridge for one week.

 • You can skip the chocolate drizzle if you just want edible chocolate chip cookie dough.